Manuscript Collections (M021 thru M040)

 MC028 - A. E. Amerman Collection

-Photographs, political ephemera, speeches, two funeral memorial books, and a scrapbook document the life of A. E. (Almeron Earl) Amerman, Harris County Judge (1907 – 1913) and Houston Mayor (1918 – 1921).
+Photographs, political ephemera, speeches, two funeral memorial books, tax receipts, a share in the Lawyer's Library Association, and a scrapbook document the life of A. E. (Almeron Earl) Amerman, Harris County Judge (1907 – 1913) and Houston Mayor (1918 – 1921).
 Of particular interest are the 150 glass plate and 72 nitrate negatives taken by A. E. Amerman and his brother C. H. C. Amerman ca. 1895 and 1910.
 All the nitrate negatives have been digitized and the condition of the images vary from poor to good documenting Niagra Falls, the Hudson River, New York City, and locations and people with family interests.

 MC030 - Carol Vance Scrapbook Collection